viictoo/OctAPI/README.md

 - **Visual Enhancements** – Routes include distinct icons and colors, including special styling for `PATCH` routes.
 - **Native Sidebar Integration** – View all detected routes directly in VS Code’s sidebar.
 - **Favorite Routes Management** – Star and persistently favorite frequently used routes, with an option to clear all favorites via a dedicated command.
-- **Postman Export Command** – Export API routes as an importable Postman JSON collection, complete with method, full path, and path parameters.
+- **Postman Export Command** – Export API routes as an importable Postman JSON collection, complete with method, full path, and path parameters, organized in appropriate subfolders.

 ---